XGenerationLab/XiYan-SQL/README.md

 ## Coming Soon🕒

+1. More code and models will be released.

-1. The XiYanSQL-QwenCoder series model will be released in `Feb 2025`. `Done`
+2. The XiYanSQL-QwenCoder series model will be released in `Feb 2025`. `Done`

 3. The fine-tuned model for SQL generation will be released.`Jan.
 2025` `Done`